 It runs from coast to coast, beginning in the south in the capital Cardiff, all the way up to the northern town of Conwy.

-It's around 170 miles in length and will allow you to see the hustle and bustle of a city centre in Cardiff, the heights and beauty of the Brecon Beacons and Snowdonia National Park, and the little seaside resorts the north has to offer.
+It's around 170 miles in length and will allow you to see the hustle and bustle of the city centre in Cardiff, the heights and beauty of the Brecon Beacons and Snowdonia National Park, and the little seaside resorts the north has to offer.

 Don't miss the area around Snowdonia in particular which has incredible views of the surrounding hills and valleys and there are plenty of adventure sports to be had in Betws-y-Coed.

 If you ever wanted to experience Wales but were unsure where to start or specifically visit, this is the road trip for you.

 The Cotswolds is quite different to the other selections in the list as you won't be passing too close to a beach or the coast with this one.

 But it's equally as stunning, as you pass through lots of Tudor-era-style villages, Roman ruins and the sort of scenery you'd expect to see in an ITV period drama.

 Get your free car finance appraisal below and see if we can help you upgrade or save money on your deal.

 The architecture and ambience within are truly remarkable, and you will venture through some of England's oldest and most historic towns.